-Adrian Peterson sent the hearts of Giants fans fluttering Wednesday night when he sent out the Tweet heard 'round the tri-state area.
+Adrian Peterson sent the hearts of Giants fans fluttering earlier this month when he sent out the Tweet heard 'round the tri-state area.
 "The Giants been making some interesting moves," he wrote.
 And all of a sudden, many pictured him running through the Meadowlands, wearing blue.

-And then there's this: Even if the Peterson is suddenly available, and even if he's willing to come to the Giants at a reasonable price, is it smart for a Giants team with so many needs to invest anything at all in a soon-to-be 32-year-old back who played all of three games last season (and rushed just 37 times for 72 yards) because he needed surgery to repair a torn meniscus in his knee?
+Even though Peterson is suddenly available, and even if he's willing to come to the Giants at a reasonable price, is it smart for a Giants team with so many needs to invest anything at all in a soon-to-be 32-year-old back who played all of three games last season (and rushed just 37 times for 72 yards) because he needed surgery to repair a torn meniscus in his knee?

 Yes, the Giants are going to try desperately to win another Super Bowl in the next three years before Eli Manning's contract expires.
 And yes, their running game last season was a mess.
 But that had as much to do -- and maybe more to do -- with their poor offensive line than with the play of their running backs.